cdlate/resume/index.md

 ### 2003 - 2004 ###
 During high school I had a lot of time to spend on my keyboard so I tried to develop my own video game in C++, I could successfully implement the controls and some of the graphics using OpenGL and DirectInput.
-Developing a video game is quite a big job for only one dev so I gave up.
+Developing a video game is quite a big job for only one dev, I got lost trying to import models from 3D Studio.

 ### 2002 ###
 Developed a dynamic website for my Starcraft clan base on LAMP stack, today only the forum is still up ( www.clan-the.net/forum/ ).

+### 1997 ###
+My first line of code in basic on a commodore 64.

+## Education ##

+### Modena University 2006/2010###

+Six major still left, hopefully at some point I'll be able to finish off, I'm still studyng anyway...

+### Itis F. Corni, Modena, Italy 2004/2005

+Got my IT Diploma 87/100.